Honour for former Swiss TV journalist killed in Iraq

-Swiss-French journalist Véronique Robert, who died on Saturday after being seriously wounded in Iraq, will be posthumously awarded a Chevalier of the Legion of Honour, France’s highest honor.
+Swiss-French journalist Véronique Robert, who died on Saturday after being seriously wounded in Iraq, will be posthumously awarded a Chevalier of the Legion of Honour, France’s highest honour.

 The announcement was made Thursday by the Élysée.
 Robert had been reporting from Iraq on the battle of Mosul for broadcast on the French weekly television show "Envoyé Spécial", on station France 2.